-south span or any other part of the Southwest Miramichi Bridge, parishes of Nelson and Derby, will be prosecuted according to law.
+will be prosecuted according to law.
 JOHN BATEMAN, Caretaker.
-Nelson, 20th Oct., 1903.

-COONEY'S HISTORY

-GOING NORTH.

-NEW BRUNSWICK ---AND---GASPE.

-Printed by Joseph Howe in 1832 and reprinted by D. G. Smith in 1896, handsomely bound in blue and green and gold-including, 97 pages of the history of the County of Northumberland and a vivid description of the GREAT MIRAMICHI FIRE:

-also the history of the early struggles of the French and English for the possession of the country; the hostility of the Indians; the French villages founded at Bay des Vents, Cain's River etc.; the ships sunk in the Miramichi and Restigouche; the work of the Davidsons, Hendersons, Peabody, Frasers, Cunard, Simonds, Rankin, Any person driving faster than a walk over the Street and others, and an account of the settle ment of Kent, Gloucester and Restigouche as well as the St John River, etc., etc., etc. Price \$1,50 post paid to any address in Canada or elsewhere.
-For saie at the ADVANCE OFFICE, Chatham, N. B. D. G SMITH.
+Nelson, 20th Oct., 1903, COONEY'S HISTORY NEW BRUNSWICK ---AND--- green and gold -including, 97 pages of the history of the County of Northumberland and a vivid des GREAT MIRAMICHI FIRE: GASPE, also the history of the early struggles of the French and English for the possession of the country; the hostility of the Indians; the French villages founded at Bay des Vents, Cain's River etc.; the ships sunk in the Miramichi and Restigouche; the work of the Davidsons, Hendersons, Peabody, Frasers, Cunard, Simonds, Rankin, Any person driving faster than a walk over the Street and others, and an account of the settlesouth span or any other part of the Southwest Miramichi Bridge, parishes of Nelson and Derby, will be provented account of the settle- Price \$1,50 post paid to any address in Canada or elsewhere.
+For sale at the Advance Office, Chatham, N. B. prices.